|

 confiscated because of my story, followed by the troublesome episode of my

 having to appear in court.
-Anyway,
+Anyway, the

-of short stories I wrote afterwards.
+short stories I wrote afterwards.
+They

-show consistency in content.
+consistency in content.
+Therefore I am

-(The Battle of Saigon) will be the first and "Giac Mong Con Nam
+Saigon) will be the first and "Giac Mong Con Nam 2000" (A Small Dream) the last.
+"The Battle of Saigon" will be

-is expected to be available at the beginning of 1996.
+the title story, and the book is expected to be available at the beginning of

-NMT: Do you have a lot of dreams?
-And do your dreams transcend time and
+have a lot of dreams?
+And do your

 NTV: After having gone through experiences of